Kaseya Helpdesk

 FAQ

-You should submit a request to the Support team if you have encountered a software defect (bug).
-Refer to Kaseya Helpdesk
+You should submit a request to the support team if you have encountered a software defect (bug).
+Refer to What is a defect (bug)?

 NOTE If you have an idea for a new feature, do not open a request in Kaseya Helpdesk.
 Visit the Kaseya Ideas portal to vote for existing feature requests or create your own.